-3. Office and House prices are 80% to 66% cheaper than in places like Zurich and Berlin
+3. Real Estate prices are 80% to 66% cheaper than in places like Zurich and Berlin

 4. There are state of the art hubs and a giant startup centrality to come soon

-While Second Home opened its second venue globally in Lisbon after its first in London, there are plenty of others to choose from such as Cowork Lisboa, Cowork Central, Beta-I, LACS, Startup Lisboa (where I started my entrepreneurial journey) and Canopy.
+Second Home opened its second venue globally in Lisbon after its first in London.
+However, they are not the lone contender here.
+There are plenty of others to choose from such as:

 5. Development agencies and communities locally are booming